dmcalli2/malnutrition/Scripts/01_maln.md

 ## Try running models on real data

-Simplest model, assume that the proportion with moderate malnutrition of those with none-moderate, and the proportion with moderate of thsoe with moderate-severe are constant across studies where this is not recorded.
+Simplest model, assume that the proportion with moderate malnutrition of those with none-moderate, and the proportion with moderate of those with moderate-severe in those studies with collapsed data is the same as the average for those studies where there data are not collapsed.

 ``` r
 na <- 3 - apply(grp_lbls2n %>% select(`1`, `2`, `3`) %>% as.matrix(), 1, function(x) x %>%